The Princess and the Plumber

 The Princess and the Plumber is a 1930 American pre-Code comedy film directed by Alexander Korda and written by Howard J. Green.
 The film stars Charles Farrell, Maureen O'Sullivan, H. B. Warner, Joseph Cawthorn, Bert Roach and Lucien Prival.
 The film was released on December 21, 1930, by Fox Film Corporation.

+Plot

+A derogated prince hopes to restore his wealth and power by marrying off his daughter to royalty.
+Unfortunately, she has fallen in love with a young man who has been hired to fix the plumbing in their run-down castle.